-The development of a more sustainable energy infrastructure is driven by climate policies, energy security, and economics.
-Carbon-intensive energy sources are being replaced by low carbon fuels, such as natural gas and renewable solutions.
+The development of a more sustainable energy infrastructure is being driven by climate policies, energy security, and economics.
+Carbon-intensive energy sources are being replaced by low carbon fuels, such as natural gas and renewable source solutions.
 Energy savings and efficiency improvements are encouraged, and even legally enforced, at every level.
 This development is evident on a global scale, even though short-term actions can vary in different regions.

-Wärtsilä's solutions for the energy industry offer a unique combination of flexibility, high efficiency, and low emissions.
+Wärtsilä's solutions for the energy sector offer a unique combination of flexibility, high efficiency, and low emissions.
 Many different fuels, including bio-fuels, can be used efficiently, which helps reduce greenhouse gas emissions.
 Wärtsilä's Smart Power Generation technology enables the development of a reliable energy infrastructure, wherein most of the sustainable characteristics are already known.
 Moreover, integrating more wind and solar energy with flexible back-up capacity has great potential for reducing carbon emissions.

 Towards sustainable power systems

 The effects of climate change require a dramatic decrease in coal based power generation and a major increase in low carbon power generation, including wind, solar, and natural gas fired plants.
-In modern power systems, the majority of electricity will be generated by wind and solar power, while thermal power generation will be increasingly used for system balancing and back-up.
-The variability of renewable energy generation requires the balancing and back-up power to be flexible and dynamic.
+In modern power systems, the majority of the electricity generated will be from wind and solar power, while thermal power generation will be increasingly used for system balancing and back-up.
+The inherent variability of renewable energy generation requires the balancing and back-up power to be flexible and dynamic.
 Current and earlier power systems were not designed for this purpose, and in order to meet the required capacity, new flexible power generation assets need to be added to the system.
 Such flexible capacity is based on three elements: operational flexibility, energy efficiency, and fuel flexibility.

 - Frequent and fast starts and stops without negative wear and tear consequences